mattybrad/drumkid2/manual.md

 Tapping this button repeatedly will set a new tempo (each tap is a quarter note).
 The first tap will reset the rhythm to the start of the bar, and subsequent taps will fine-tune the tempo by averaging the past few taps.
 This button only works in internal clock mode.

 ### Live (edit)
-This button puts the module into "live edit" mode, where you can play a beat using the four buttons below the main display (+/-/yes/no).
+This button puts the module into "live edit" mode, where you can play a beat using the four buttons below the main display (+/-/âœ“/x), corresponding to kick/snare/hi-hat/tom by default.
 In this mode, all random hits are muted, and a metronome sound is played.
 When you trigger a sample using one of the four buttons, it is added to the current rhythm.
-If you make a mistake, you can clear the
+When you add a hit, the velocity of that hit is determined by the current value of the "vel" knob.
+If you make a mistake, you can clear the whole current beat by pressing "clear", or clear a specific sample channel by holding "clear" and pressing one of the four buttons below the main display.
+When you are ready to save your beat, press "save", use the +/- buttons to choose a slot (the existing beat in that slot will be overwritten), then confirm by pressing "âœ“".
+Beats are not saved automatically.
+To revert to how the beat was before you started editing, press the "beat" button, go to a different beat and then return to the beat you were editing (i.e. just press "+" then "-").

 ### Step (edit)
+This button puts the module into "step edit" mode.
+Press the button repeatedly to cycle through the four sample channels.
+Once you have selected the desired channel (e.g. snare), use the +/- buttons to select a step within the rhythm, then press "âœ“" to add a hit or "x" to remove one.
+The velocity of the hit is determined by the current value of the "vel" knob.
+The number of steps available is dependent on both the time signature and the tuplet mode - for example, in "straight" mode with a 4/4 time signature, there will be 32 steps, but in "triplet" mode with a 3/4 time signature there will only be 18 steps.
+If you make a mistake, you can clear the whole current beat by pressing "clear", or clear a specific sample channel by holding "clear" and pressing one of the four buttons below the main display.
+When you are ready to save your beat, press "save", use the +/- buttons to choose a slot (the existing beat in that slot will be overwritten), then confirm by pressing "âœ“".
+Beats are not saved automatically.
+To revert to how the beat was before you started editing, press the "beat" button, go to a different beat and then return to the beat you were editing (i.e. just press "+" then "-").

 ### A/B
 These buttons currently not operational.
 They are reserved for future firmware updates or user modification (see "hacking" section).